FirebaseExtended/reactfire/docs/use.md

 ### Only render a component if a user is signed in

-The `useSigninCheck` hook makes it easy to decide whether to hide or show UI elements based on a user's auth state, and can even check their [custom claims](https://firebase.google.com/docs/auth/admin/custom-claims).
-It will render its children if a user is signed in, but if they are not signed in, it renders its `fallback` prop:
+The `useSigninCheck` hook makes it easy to decide whether to hide or show UI elements based on a user's auth state:

 ```jsx
 function UserFavorites() {